Rayman2200/drop-converter/README.md

   - [ ] Themes (cooperate design)
 - [ ] Status- / Progressbar
 - [ ] Trayicon for minimization
-- [ ] Helper for determinating the output (file in filesystem or to clipboard)
+- [ ] Helper for determinating the output (file in filesystem or to the clipboard)
 - [ ] Contextmenu extensions for plugins